-The Board is currently comprised of seven directors, of whom four are independent.
-At the Meeting, seven directors are being nominated for election, of which five are independent of the Company.
-Each of Warren Gilman, Alan Hair, Ken Robertson, Karri Howlett and Angela Johnson are considered "independent" as provided by Canadian National Instrument 52-110 - Audit Committees ("National Instrument 52-110") and the NYSE American corporate governance standards (the "NYSE American Governance Rules").
-David Garofalo and Glenn Mullan are not considered "independent".
-Of the directors standing for election at the Meeting, Messrs.
-Garofalo and Mullan are not considered "independent" and Messrs.
+The Board is currently comprised of six directors, of whom five are independent.
+Each of Warren Gilman, Alan Hair, Ken Robertson, Karri Howlett and Angela Johnson are considered "independent" as provided by National Instrument 52-110 - Audit Committees ("National Instrument 52-110") and the NYSE American corporate governance standards (the "NYSE Governance Rules").
+David Garofalo is not considered "independent".
+Under the applicable NYSE Governance Rules and National Instrument 52-110, Mr. Garofalo is not considered an independent director by virtue of his position as its President and Chief Executive Officer.

+At the Meeting, six directors are being nominated for election, of which five are independent of the Company.
+Of the directors standing for election at the Meeting, Mr. Garofalo is not considered "independent", and Messrs.
 Gilman, Hair, Robertson and Mses.
 Howlett and Johnson are considered "independent".
-If all Nominees are elected at the Meeting, the Board will be comprised of at least 71% "independent" directors under the NYSE American Governance Rules.
+If all Nominees are elected at the Meeting, the Board will be comprised of 83.33% "independent" directors under the NYSE Governance Rules.